About Me

 The story of my background picture

 My passions are reading, learning about new technologies, and investing.
 I strongly believe in Warren Buffett's quote, "I am a better investor because I am a businessman, and a better businessman because I am an investor."
-I love the investing process and the art of rational decision-making.
-I am thrilled by the process of researching new sectors, companies, and business models to understand what makes them unique and how likely they are to succeed in the long term.
-I am heavily influenced by Warren Buffett, Charlie Munger, Philip Fisher, Peter Lynch, Joel Greenblatt, Howard Marks, Chuck Akre, and many more.
+I love the mastery of mental models, the art of rational decision-making and the journey of learning.
+I am thrilled by the process of researching new technologies, sectors, companies, and business models to understand what makes them unique and how likely they are to succeed in the long term.
+I am heavily influenced by Marty Cagan, Jim Collins, Warren Buffett, Charlie Munger, and many more.
 I am an insatiable reader, delighted to bathe in the wisdom of great people who lived before me.
 My favorite topics are the great mental models, new technologies, investing, business moats and the history of companies.

 What should be taught in school that isn’t already?